threetee/scalr/bin/README.md

 You need to tell Scalr your API credentials so you can exercise the API.
 Don't have these?
-Go get them -- Andre can create an account for you, and once you login click on your profile in the upper-right and choose 'API Access' the click in the link of message "Click here if you're looking for first generation API access credentials.", click in checkbox "Enable API access for «your_email»", copy API Key ID and API Access Key.
+Go get them -- Andre can create an account for you, and once you login click on your profile in the upper-right and choose 'API Access' then click in the link of message "Click here if you're looking for first generation API access credentials.", click in checkbox "Enable API access for «your_email»", copy API Key ID and API Access Key.